AlexThePolygonal/cpp-stateful-templates/DEVLOG.md

 ```cpp
 template <class _ = decltype([](){})>
 ```
-the default argument stays the same in different instantiations So we always have to write `decltype([](){})` explicitly to force reinstantiations.
+the default argument might decide to get itself cached and stay the same in different instantiations.
+Normally, you'll never see it, but in some conditions, you will So we always have to write `decltype([](){})` explicitly to force reinstantiations.

 #### Premature instantiation of templates with dummy parameters